eddyerburgh/notes/docs/data-structures-and-algorithms/data-structures/data-structures.md

 # Data structures
 {:.no_toc}

 Data structures affect how long it takes to access and update data.
-Being able to choose the right data structure for a problem is in an important skill to develop.
+Selecting appropriate data structures for a problem is in an important skill for software engineers to develop.

 ## Table of contents
 {: .no_toc }